tristin/akka-sdk/samples/ask-akka-agent/src/main/resources/flat-doc/http-endpoints.md

 4. The component client can be used to interact with other components.
 5. Result of a request to a component is a `CompletionStage<T>`, it can be returned directly to let Akka serialize it.
 6. Use path parameter `\{cartId}` in combination with request body `ShoppingCart.LineItem`.
-7. Result of request mapped to a more suitable response, in this case, `200 Ok` with an empty body.
+7. When the call has completed successfully, respond `200 Ok` with an empty body.

 For more details see [component-and-service-calls.adoc](component-and-service-calls.adoc)